iitggithub/ezshare_cpap/README.md

 # ezshare_cpap

-Mac OSX script to pull CPAP Data from an Airsense 10 to a local machine for upload to SleepHQ.
+Mac OSX script to pull CPAP Data from an Airsense 10 to a local machine for review via Oscar, upload to SleepHQ.
+The script also uploads O2 Ring CSV export files to Sleep HQ as well which is handy if you have a lot of files to upload.

 It might work with the Airsense 11 as well but I haven't tested it.
 Presumably if the directory structure and files are the same on the Airsense 11, it'll work no problem.

 The script connects to the EZ Share WiFi SD card and synchronizes the data to a folder on your desktop called SD\_Card.